-If you want to create custom attribute editors other than the ones made possible by default ..., you must first define an XML input style tag - a PRESENTATIONOBJECT tag - in the presentationobject.dtd file.

-To define a new PRESENTATIONOBJECT tag
+If you want to create custom attribute editors other than the ones made possible by default, you must first define an XML input style tag, a PRESENTATIONOBJECT tag, in the presentationobject.dtd file.
+To define a new PRESENTATIONOBJECT tag, you must do the following:

-- Add the new tag (presentation object) to the list in the < !
+- Add the new tag (presentation object) to the list in the <!
 ELEMENT PRESENTATIONOBJECT ... > statement. - Add a <!
 ELEMENT ... > section that defines the new tag (presentation object) and the arguments that it takes.
 Follow the normal syntax rules for a .dtd file and follow the conventions used in the presentationobject.dtd file.